kadaster/dev-recovery-bootstrap/README.md

 # Development Services recovery bootstrap

-Start here to recover Development Services if required.

-⚠👇🏼👇🏼👇🏼👇🏼⚠
+START READING HERE TO RECOVER DEVELOPMENT SERVICES AFTER A DISASTER !

 This repository is mirrored to https://github.com/kadaster/dev-recovery-bootstrap and necessary in case of a complete disaster and nothing is left.

-IN THAT CASE: START READING THERE !
+⚠ IN THAT CASE: START READING THERE ! ⚠

 ## Description

-To recover from a disaster you need the latest uncompromised Gitea recovery backup.
+To recover from a disaster you need the **latest uncompromised Gitea recovery backup **.
 This backup contains the Git source code repositories (mirror clones) of all Development Services.
 The recovery bootstrap encompasses:

 1. Unzipping the Gitea recovery backup.
 1. Cloning of the `dev-recovery` repository which is part of the backup.
-It contains the recvery script.
+It contains the `recovery.sh` script.
 1. Execution of the recovery script.

 ## Prerequisites

 - A `laptop` running WSL2 (Windows Subsystem for Linux 2).
 - `Git client` software
 - The `latest umcompromised Gitea Recovery backup` from Continuity management.
-It is not clear yet how to get this backup.

 ## Execution